defunctec/CrownPi/README.md

 ![](http://i63.tinypic.com/vxke4x.png)

 ## Introduction

+CROWNPI IS NO LONGER RECOMMENDED AS IT DOESN'T PROVIDE INCOMING CONNECTIONS

 Hosting from home is risky as your IP address is made public.
 CrownPi will help you host from home safely using OpenVPN.
 You must have a NordVPN or AreaVPN account to use CrownPi.